 “People love to do extraordinary things that distinguish themselves from their neighbors, colleagues and friends,” suggests restaurateur David Ghysels.
 “They want unusual and adventurous experiences.”
 His restaurant company—Dinner in the Sky—offers just that: Guests are hoisted 165 feet in the air on a platform table attached to a crane.
 Five staff members—chefs, waiters, even performers—stand in the center of the aerial platform setting, while strapped-in diners can swivel 180 degrees to take in the views of cities like Paris, London, and Dubai.

 A privately ordered and arranged event, no two Dinners in the Sky are alike.
-Guests choose their location, chef, even entertainment—and they need deep pockets, as the starting price for a dinner is $30,000.
+Guests choose their location, chef, even entertainment.
+And they need deep pockets, as the average starting price for a dinner is a soaring $30,000.

 Some of the more memorable dinners, says Ghysels, include a Helsinki feast during a fireworks display, as well as a nighttime fete hovering over illuminated Istanbul.
 “But my favorite,” he said, “remains the one when Chef Alain Passard from the three-Michelin-star L’Arpège in Paris, worked his magic directly in front of the Amiens Cathedral in the Somme River Valley.”

 But not all extraordinary experiences are limited to those with seven-figure bank accounts.
 One of the more down-to-earth oddball restaurants is The Clinic, Singapore’s molecular gastronomy restaurant.
 Injecting a hospital theme into nearly every element—think operating room-style open kitchen, stainless steel surgical tables and gold-plated wheelchair seats—The Clinic is a truly bizarre combination platter of food science and medical paraphernalia.